Kabbalah Tree of Life

 Daath appears within the Sephiroth but it is not a Sephirah or the eleventh Sephirah as it is frequently mistakenly referred to.
 It includes the first conscious knowledge in Kether and when reflected from Binah becomes ontocosmological intelligence.
 Simply, Daath is divine intelligence that is inaccessible until it is reflected from Binah and spread throughout the entire Sephiroth.
 This intelligence presents God and his attributes as well as the perfect archetypes of all things.
 Daath is God’s knowledge infusing everything.

 Previously mentioned, the Sephiroth is prominently described in two ways, the four Worlds and the higher man.
 The four worlds have been described.

 When describing the higher man, the specific focus is on the relationship of the Sephiroth to man.
-This entails a threefold description; a description of Adam Kadmon, also called Adam Ilaah, the principle man, who is God in his essence and ontological possibilities; the immanent man, metraton, who is God’s entire spiritual manifestation,; and the earthly, finite, man, Adam Harishon, first man, manifested in the forms or spirit, soul and body.
+This entails a threefold description.
+A description of Adam Kadmon, Adam Ilaah, the principle man.
+It is God in his essence and ontological possibilities.
+The immanent man, metraton, who is God’s entire spiritual manifestation,; and the earthly, finite, man, Adam Harishon, first man, manifested in the forms or spirit, soul and body.